 For early-stage businesses, it may be difficult to make accurate projections but be realistic.

 Either way, outline how much you are raising and how you intend to use the capital.
 How much will it take to get to the various milestones along your anticipated roadmap?

-What not to include in the deck
+What not to Include in the Deck

-(NDA) – Don’t be tempted to include an NDA, as you’ll end up irritating potential investors.
+- A non-disclosure agreement (NDA) – Don’t be tempted to include an NDA, as you’ll end up irritating potential investors.
 Worse still, you may even attract ridicule that will detract from your pitch!
 Besides, the chances of someone stealing your idea are slim as it’s all about execution.

-Test your deck on friends and advisors
+Test your Deck on Friends and Advisors

 Try running through the investment pitch deck with people you trust.
 Do they see issues with any of it?
 Does it all sound reasonable and sensible to them?
 Have they raised any unwanted questions?
 And is there a way to tweak the deck so that they probably won’t come up in a pitch?